 b) conference attendance and participation as a speaker including those provided by the ICCE, IPC, UK Coaching and other relevant Conference providers.

 c) preparing and delivering training courses, provision of training and mentoring for other coaches and volunteers, research, development and implementation of technical standards and participation in Committees and Governing Bodies.

-Coaches and volunteer activities supporters obtain insurance through the Welsh Sports Association and Sports Cover for all Inclusive Skating Activities in the UK, including ice skating, roller skating and in-line skating.
+Coaches and volunteer activities supporters obtain insurance through the auspices of Inclusive Skating's membership of the Welsh Sports Association.
+Sports Cover provide insurance for all Inclusive Skating Coaching Activities in the UK, including ice skating, roller skating and in-line skating.

 The link to the Portal for further information is here: https://wsa.sportscover.com/

 The link directly to obtain a quotation is here: https://wsa.sportscover.com/get-a-quote

 All coaches and volunteer activities supporters must be qualified in safeguarding and must be DBS/PVG checked.
 Inclusive Skating, through its membership of the Welsh Sports Association has access to the Vibrant Nation on line system.
 DBS/PVG checks in over 150 countries are therefore available.
 In addition Checks are carried out through Volunteer Scotland and DBS Services in England.

 All coaches and volunteer activities supporters must be suitably qualified in First Aid.
 Recommended courses include St. Andrews and St. Johns First Aid courses.
 All coaches and volunteers should record their First Aid qualifications on the Inclusive Skating Platform.